Anthony-Vuong/TactBot/README.md

 ✔️09/22/2021: Received Arducam dual camera adapter and v1 Pi Cam.
 Waiting on Pimoroni Neopixel led lamp and night vision camera.
 Giving TactBot darkness/stealth feature.

 ✔️09/30/2021: Writing up some module for light feature.
 New IDEA: Add a light detecting system - LDR!
-Switching from Duracell AA batteries to Lipo batteries might be a good idea - since they are light; but can we connect them in series?
+Switching from Duracell AA batteries to Lipo batteries might be a good idea - since they are light(6 AA batteries + battery pack = 312 grams < 4 lipo = 42grams); but can we connect them in series?